 Yes!
-We send out a weekly update of crops we have extra of and sell to you at a wholesale price.
-Email Veggies@RockSteadyFarm.com to get on our email list.
+We send out a update of crops we have extra of in our weekly CSA newsletter- we sell these to you at a wholesale price.

 What if we don’t want something in our share?

-We encourage members to either trade amongst themselves if they don’t want to take an item from their share, or you may take a little more of one item if you don't want another.
+Put it in the trade bin!
+We encourage members to trade amongst themselves - you may put an item in our trade bin and grab a different item that you want.
 Also, to help navigate a vegetable that you may be unfamiliar with, we provide members with weekly recipes in our newsletter.

 Do you offer small shares?

-All of our share sizes at pickup are the same, but we do offer Half Share options, which can be picked up every other week.
+Yes, we offer Half Share options, which are $20/ week and feel 1-2 people.
 Additionally, if you would like to sign up for a full share with a friend, you can share it however you would like, just know that it will mean sometimes splitting a melon in half at home, or alternating who takes which veggies home each time.

 What if I can’t pick up my share?